OpenMS/OpenMS-docs/docs/introduction.md

 ![](images/introduction/spectrum_peakmap.png)

-The left image displays spectrum with peaks (m/z and intensity values) and the right image shows a spectrum stacked in retention time yield a peak map.
+The left image displays spectrum with peaks (m/z and intensity values) and the right image shows spectra stacked in retention time yield a peak map.

 In proteomics and metabolomics, the MS1 intensity is often used for the quantification of an analyte.
 Identification